WestonHanners/westonhanners.github.io/_posts/2019-12-12-swiftui-issues.md

 I am sure these will all be fixed in time, but many of these are deal-breakers and as it is right now, I will not recommend SwiftUI for any paid projects I am involved with.

+> This article will be updated as I find more issues.